Evan100354/Programming-Music-Assignment-2023-/README.md

 Group: Luke Noone, Peter Kavanagh, Oscar Jarvis, Evan Long.

 Student Number:
-- C22532639
+- C22532639 - (Luke Noone)
--
+- C22462456 - (Evan Long)
 -
 -

 ## Description of the project:
-Our project is a creative look at diving into the Matrix, using facial racognition security we are fighting back against the rise of AI.
+Our project is a creative look at diving into the Matrix, using facial recognition security we are fighting back against the rise of AI.

 ## Instructions for use:
 To get our project up and running, you will make sure you have Minim, OpenCV and Video Library for Processing 4 imported into the file.
 Also make sure to include ```import java.awt.*;``` (you do not need to import anything from the processing library for this).
 A working webcam is also necessary for our project.